General Academic Information

 Technology and Students

-Most classrooms are equipped with LCD projectors, networked computers, DVD and VCR players, and other audio-visual equipment.
+Classrooms are equipped with appropriate instructional technology.
 Students are given MyTIU password information and a Trinity e-mail account upon receipt of the tuition deposit in the admissions process and are expected to become familiar with and use their computer skills as part of the academic and student process.
-Education in the twenty-first century demands technology skills, including use of a computer for course assignments.
+Education in the twenty-first century demands technology skills, including the use of a computer for course assignments.

 Transcripts and Records